• Skip to main content

 If Amazon screws up my order, Amazon fixes my order.
 If my order gets lost in transit, Amazon replaces my order.
 If my order gets stolen off my porch, Amazon replaces my order.
 No questions asked.
 Even if it wasn’t their fault.
 And not just Amazon.
 ALL of the big online retailers take a customer-first approach.
 They understand that any little loss they take on the front end leads to a better reputation and more orders on the back end.

 But what about gun sellers?
-We’re about to find out.
-Guns.com is one of the biggest online gun retailers in the world, if not the biggest.
-The Amazon of gun retailers, if you will.
+We were about to find out.
+Guns.com is one of the biggest online gun retailers in the world.
+Among the “Amazons” of gun stores, if you will.

-Being new to this kind of trouble, I’ve been researching.
+Being new to this kind of trouble, I started researching.
 The trend among online gun shops is to hide behind the FFL transfer.
 Here’s what that means:

 Every gun has a unique serial number.
 When you buy from a federally-licensed gun seller (“FFL dealer”), that serial number gets assigned to you.
 If they take the gun back, they take it back as a used gun because the serial number has already been assigned.